Photo: spectacular evening in North Sound, BVI on our first bareboat yacht charter trip

 Charter destination for your first trip: British Virgin Islands

-There is no better first time chartering destination than the British Virgin Islands.
+There is no better sailing trip for beginners than the British Virgin Islands.
 Here’s why:

 - Idyllic Caribbean surroundings – numerous tropical islands that rise sharply out of the ocean.
 Plenty of protected anchorages.
 Coconut palm lined white sandy beaches.
 Great snorkeling and fishing.
 What else do you need?